ajrod/Ratatat/README.md

 This demonstration allows you create a maze, place a cheese somewhere in the maze and watch as your rats learn over the generations of evolution.

+Ratatat is written in C#.
+To run the demo, locate the executable at Ratatat/Ratatat/bin/Debug/Ratatat.exe or use Microsoft Visual Studio to open the .sln project.

 How it works (a brief overview)
 ---------
 Each rat has a genome.
 This genome is made up of many chromosomes that are in turn made up of individual genes.